-Licences are about managing the risk of interference to other radiocommunications services and users.
-Radio services in New Zealand are planned on the basis of licence information recorded in the Register of Radio Frequencies.
-If a transmitter is not recorded in the Register, or is operating in contravention of conditions shown in the Register, there is a risk of interference to (or from) existing licensed services.
+Licences are about managing the risk of interference to other radio communications services and users.
+Radio services in New Zealand are planned on the basis of licence information recorded in the Register.

-How does RSM promote compliance with the licensing framework?
+How does RSM encourage and enforce compliance with the licensing framework?

-Suppliers of transmitting equipment are licensed by RSM (see Licence to Supply Radio Transmitters) and are encouraged by an auditing programme to ensure that radio equipment complies with required standards before being supplied.
+Suppliers of transmitting equipment are licensed by RSM and are audited to ensure that the radio equipment meets all compliance requirements, such as licences and standards, before being supplied.